The Main Players

 - Dull Surprise: Acts generally uninterested in things and never changes her languid expression.

-- Red and Black and Evil All Over: Subverts this when she .
-She does so to intefere with Fei Wangs plan as she doesn't see any chance of it succeeding.
+- Red and Black and Evil All Over: Subverts this when she frees R Syaoran.
+She does so to interfere with Fei Wang's plan as she doesn't see any chance of it succeeding.

-- Servile Snarker: She acts like Fei Wang's maid, but it doesn't stop her from showing herself quietly skeptical at his operations.
+- Servile Snarker: She acts like Fei Wang's maid, but it doesn't stop her from acting quietly skeptical toward him.

 - Ship Tease: An artwork from the manga shows her in a rather romantic pose with Rondart, though they barely interact on screen.